SAP-samples/fsm-extension-sample/README.md

 * Have an account in Git-based version control system which is exposed to the public internet, such as GitHub
 * Install Git CLI locally via https://git-scm.com/downloads
 * Have an account in public docker registry, such as Docker Hub
-* Install Docker Desktop locally via https://www.docker.com/get-started, and sign in the docker registry from Docker Desktop GUI or Docker Desktop CLI
+* Install Docker Desktop locally via https://www.docker.com/get-started
+* Sign in the docker registry from Docker Desktop GUI or Docker Desktop CLI
 * Install jq locally via https://stedolan.github.io/jq/download/

 >**NOTE:** We recommend using unix based systems to follow this guide.
 Note that for OSX and Windows tools might be installed differently.